 One of the most super-comfortable mattresses is an ultra-plush mattress.
 Some manufacturers make them with pillowtop while others don't.
 On the hardness level between 1 and 10, this type of mattress is around 4.
 The height of an ultra-plush mattress is enormous, at about 16 inches.
 However, it depends on the model and the brand you opt for.
 Like a pillowtop mattress, ultra-plush also needs deep-fitted sheets.

-Without purchasing a pillowtop mattress, only plush can make you feel so soft on the bed.
+Without purchasing a pillowtop mattress, only soft mattresses can make your bed feel so plush.
 This is the best mattress for your body and also the softest among all standard mattresses from the market.
 There are extra layers above the coils that give plush support and comfort to the sleeper.
 The height of this mattress is about 10 inches, with 6 on the increasing firmness level.

 Which Mattress is Good for the Body?